-If you want a very delicate design, with very fine lines and soft colour or shading, I prefer to work lightly and touch up if needed rather than go too dark and end up with a tattoo that is much heavier than you expected.
+From my end, if you want a very delicate design, with very fine lines and soft colour or shading, I prefer to work lightly and touch up if needed rather than go too dark and end up with a tattoo that is much heavier than you expected.

-We recommend waiting at least 4 weeks before booking your touch up.
+In any case, we recommend waiting at least 4 weeks before booking your touch up.
 The first touch up is free of charge.

-What are good vegan friendly tattoo aftercare?
+What are good tattoo aftercare products?